How to Cultivate Word-of-Mouth Advertising for Your Business

 3. Define your audience.

 One of the most important steps to launching successful word-of-mouth marketing tactics is to thoroughly understand your audience.
 Getting to know your target group will help you determine what they like and don’t like.
 Then you can build your marketing strategy and services around those preferences.

 Verizon’s Idea Exchange community provides an excellent example of how this tactic has been implemented.
 This platform was developed for Verizon customers to share their ideas and comment or vote on those ideas.
 Through this community, Verizon has received over 1,500 product ideas, 39 of which have been launched.

 I suggest dividing your audience into different “buyer personas” so you can tackle each problem faced by a specific demographic.
 When you speak to a problem that’s very specific to a niche group, it’ll be as if you’re taking personal care of their issues.
 That’s a great way to deliver excellent service to your customers and make them more likely to recommend you.

-See how Hubspot has divided their audience into different personas, listing the challenges and goals of each type.
+See how Hubspot has divided its audience into different personas, listing the challenges and goals of each type.

 4. Embrace exclusivity.